crafter2d/crafter2d/readme.txt

 Visual Studio IDE's (express editions are also supported).

 Linux
-As I currently do not have a Linux machine available, version 0.4.6 has not been tested on Linux!
-To generate the project files, in the console launch gen.sh with a target.
-Currently only the cb-gcc (Code::Blocks) and gnu (generated makefile) targets are supported.
+Use the gen shell script to generate the project files for the supported IDE or make platform you use.
+Then follow the instructions of your IDE or default makefile commands to build the engine.

-The generated project files can be found in the build directory.
+The generated project files can be found in the 'build' directory.

 More information about the engine can be found on the documentation pages of the JEngine SSE website at: